ocaml/opam.ocaml.org/README.md

     crontab crontab
     ```

-## Pre-requirements
+## Pre-requirements and initialisation

-* OPAM installed with 3.12.1, 4.00.1, 4.01.0 and 4.02.0 switches, each with the
-  minimal OPAM requirements (as of writing: `cmdliner.0.9.5 cudf.0.7
+Additionally to the above:

+* An initialised opam 1.2.2 root with a working switch suitable for compilation
+  of opam and the tools is required (`ocaml.4.01.0 cmdliner.0.9.5 cudf.0.7
-  dose.3.2.2+opam jsonm.0.9.1 ocamlgraph.1.8.5 re.1.2.2`).
+  dose.3.2.2+opam jsonm.0.9.1 ocamlgraph.1.8.5 re.1.2.2` for opam, `hevea` for

-* A main, currently selected switch including in addition cow, js_of_ocaml and
-  hevea.
+  the manual, `js_of_ocaml cow` for opamfu/opam2web),

+* The folders below `~opam/git/` need an initial clone for the update script to
+  operate ; run the `update-from-git.sh` script for each of them (see crontab)
+  at least once before running `update-opam-repo.sh`

+* A clone of the opam-repository git at `~opam/www` is required for
+  `update-opam-repo.sh` to bootstrap.
+Include `archives/`, `urls.txt`,
+  `index.tar.gz` to keep incremental archive rebuilds.

+* Ensure `~opam/var/log` and `~/local/{bin,share}` exist.